Liverpool to open Klopp contract talks in huge boost for quadruple-chasing Reds

 Liverpool are set to open talks with Jurgen Klopp over a new contract at Anfield, GOAL can confirm.

-The Reds boss’ current deal is set to expire in 2024, but he has indicated that he would be willing to sign an extension, and discussions are now ongoing over a possible four-year deal.
+The Reds boss’ current deal is set to expire in 2024, but he has indicated that he would be willing to sign an extension, and discussions are now ongoing over a possible four-year contract that will see him remain at Anfield until 2026.

 Mike Gordon, the president of Fenway Sports Group, was at Anfield for last night’s Champions League semi-final with Villarreal, together with Marc Kosicke, Klopp’s agent, and talks are expected to accelerate quickly in the coming days.